Christmas Planner

 Handmade Solutions: Christmas Lunchbox Planners and Christmas Pocket Planners

-If creativity is your strong suit--and you can't imagine a Christmas planner without it--check out creative solutions from papercrafters, scrapbookers and rubber stampers.
+Creativity's your strong suit--and you can't imagine a Christmas planner without it?
+Check out creative solutions from papercrafters, scrapbookers and rubber stampers in our Tours and Tutorials section.
+You'll find a wealth of inspiration to create your one-of-a-kind tool for holiday planning.

 Lunchbox Christmas planners are a luxe version of the index card file.
 Using a small-scale metal lunchbox, creative papercrafters embellish surfaces inside and out to create a pretty Christmas planner.